 The password manager will continually try to ask you to save this “new” password”.

 Thankfully, there is a workaround here.
-This works for 1Password, although not every password manager app offers this functionality (i.e. Dashlane doesn’t).
+This works for 1Password, although not all browser based password managers offer this functionality (i.e. Dashlane doesn’t).

 If you go into the 1Password settings and click on the “Browsers” tab, you’ll find the password autosave setting.